lesliefinlayson/stock-analysis/README.md

   •	opportunity to make the code more readable

 Some disadvantages are:

-•	time-consuming
+  •	time consuming
   •	may introduce bugs